tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 _Web app added to the Dock._

+When right-clicking the Dock icon, you can uncheck **Keep in Dock** and still launch the app via Launchpad, Spotlight Search, or even just by double-clicking the app icon in `~/Applications/`.

 ## Launch experience

 The out-of-the box launch experience of web apps is fantastic.
 Nowhere does it